mendozg/bitraam/contrib/build-linux/sdist/README.md

 Users wanting to run from source should typically use the normal tarball.

 The differences are as follows:
-- the normal tarball bundles all the pure-python dependencies of Electrum.
+- the normal tarball bundles all the pure-python dependencies of Bitraam.
   These are placed into the `packages/` folder, and they are automatically found and used at runtime.
 - the normal tarball includes compiled (.mo) locale files, the source-only tarball does not.